Kanpur accident: SHO suspended, tractor driver absconding, CM meets bereaved families | Business

 A villager, Alok Nishad, alleged that police and district administration officials didn't allow the people to leave the Deori ghat after the last rites of the victims to stop them from interacting with the chief minister so that the ''negligence'' of officials is not exposed.

-The district magistrate, however, said the chief ministers visited 12 houses and met the families who had lost their loved ones in the tragic accident.
+The district magistrate, however, said the chief minister visited 12 houses and met the families who had lost their loved ones in the tragic accident.

 The CM expressed his condolences to the grieving residents.
 He asked about their children, the DM said.

-Speaking to reporters outside the Lala Lajpat Rai Hospital, Chief Minister Adityanath said the government would launch more awareness programmes on road safety to prevent such tragedies.
+Speaking to reporters outside the Lala Lajpat Rai Hospital, Adityanath said the government would launch more awareness programmes on road safety to prevent such tragedies.

-Terming the loss of lives in road accidents as a matter of grave concern, the chief minister appealed to people not to use tractor-trolly to ferry passengers and to follow traffic rules.
+Terming the loss of lives in road accidents as a matter of grave concern, the chief minister appealed to people not to use tractor-trolley to ferry passengers and to follow traffic rules.

 ''It is a tragic incident.
 The government, to stop such accidents, has been running many awareness programmes from time to time.
 I had appealed yesterday that road safety should be a subject of priority for us.